deadlydog/deadlydog.github.io/_posts/2024-08-21-Easily-retry-any-PowerShell-code-with-this-function.md

 This would ensure that any errors written by the `Set-Content` cmdlet would be treated as terminating errors (e.g. thrown exceptions) and would get retried.
 Having to add `-ErrorAction Stop` to every cmdlet is tedious and error prone though.

-A better way we can address this by adding a check for non-terminating errors and throwing them if they occur by making use of the `-ErrorVariable` parameter on our `Invoke-Command`:
+A better way we can address this is to add a check for non-terminating errors and throw them if they occur, by making use of the `-ErrorVariable` parameter on our `Invoke-Command`:

 ```powershell
 function Invoke-ScriptBlockWithRetries {